 Since 1937, CHPC has been at the forefront of every debate regarding legislation and policy that has shaped the physical environment of New York City and the housing market for New Yorkers.

 Due to this esteemed history, the Marian Sameth and Ruth Dickler Archives and Library offers invaluable, first-hand insight into the policy, legislation, and design decisions that created New York City today.
 The Archives consists of the extensive records, working files and manuscript materials accumulated by CHPC over the course of its 75 year history.
 The Library consists of a vast array of print material, much of it rare or hard-to-find, published formally or informally.
 We are indebted to the work of CHPC staff members Marian Sameth and Ruth Dickler whose devotion to the archival library over decades of their careers ensured its survival.

-A guide to the holdings of the Archives is found here. (searchable pdf)
+A fully-searchable PDF guide to the holdings of the Archives is available for download.

 Comprised of the historical records of the Citizens Housing & Planning Council, the Archives includes correspondence, speeches, newsletters, legislation, press releases, reports, memos, proposals, plans, photographs, reports, clippings, and hand-written notes from a wide variety of influential organizations and individuals.
 With 75 years of working files and reference materials compiled by CHPC staff, this material concerns both specific housing and development projects and topical subjects such as rent control, tax exemptions, and the like.